-Menu 24.6 -- System Maintenance - Restore Configuration

-To transfer the firmware and configuration file to your workstation, follow the procedure below:

-- 1. Launch the FTP client on your computer. - Type "open" and the IP address of your router.
-Then type "root" and SMT password as requested. - 3.
-Type "put backupfilename rom-0" where backupfilename is the name of your backup configuration file on your computer and rom-0 is the remote file name on the system.
-This restores the configuration to your system. - 4.
-The system reboots automatically after a successful file transfer

-For details on FTP commands, please consult the documentation of your FTP client program.
+Menu 24.6 System Maintenance - Restore Configuration To transfer the firmware and configuration file to your workstation, follow the procedure below: Launch the FTP client on your computer.
+Type "open" and the IP address of your router.
+Then type "root" and SMT password as requested.
+The second part of the second s Type "put backupfilename rom-0" where backupfilename is the name of your backup configuration file on your computer and rom-0 is the remote file name on the system.
+This restores the configuration to your system.
+The system reboots automatically after a successful file transfer For details on FTP commands, please consult the documentation of your FTP client program.
 For details on backup using TFTP (note that you must remain in this menu to back up using TFTP), please see your user manual.
 Press ENTER to Exit: